microsoft/botframework-cli/packages/cli/README.md

   --directVersionPublish           Available only in direct version query.
 Do not publish to staging or production

-  --endpoint=endpoint              Luis authoring endpoint for publishing
+  --endpoint=endpoint              (required) Luis authoring endpoint for publishing

   --fallbackLocale=fallbackLocale  Locale to be used at the fallback if no locale specific recognizer is found.
 Only
                                    valid if --out is set